Jordy-VL/uncertainty-bench/README.md

 # uncertainty-bench
-Repository for **Benchmarking Scalable Predictive Uncertainty in Text Classification**, by Jordy Van Landeghem, Matthew Blaschko, Bertrand Anckaert and Marie-Francine Moens, JMLR 2020 (submitted).
+Repository for **Benchmarking Scalable Predictive Uncertainty in Text Classification**, by Jordy Van Landeghem, Matthew Blaschko, Bertrand Anckaert and Marie-Francine Moens, (under review).

 It contains the source code, the experiments, and datasets used in  [`src`](./src), [`experiments`](./experiments), and [`datasets`](./datasets) respectively.